I7PAKTuKAHT/hanacleaner/README.md

 # SAP HANACleaner #
-A house keeping script for SAP HANA
+A housekeeping script for SAP HANA
 ---

 ### DESCRIPTION: